bartmazur90/RoboticProcessAutomation/README.md

 * #### click_img
 ```
-# IT WOULD TRY TO CLICK 3-TIMES, 100pixels to the right from center of an image:
+# IT WOULD TRY TO CLICK 3-TIMES, 100PX TO THE RIGHT FROM THE CENTER OF AN IMAGE:

 rpa.click_img('path/image1.png', off_x=100, target_retries=3)
 ```